 Why are more personality types better in a team?

-A diverse number of personality types in a team allows the team to perform better because each person will offer different strengths, values and viewpoints to the team.
+A diverse number of personality types in a great team allows the team to perform better because each person will offer different strengths, values and viewpoints to the team.

 Where one team member has a weakness, another team member will make up for it.
 For instance, where the agreeable individual can’t make decisions, the extrovert will make up for this weakness.